AlgebraIntermediate

 Factoring an expression means rewriting it as a multiplication.
 Just as 12 = 3 × 4, the polynomial x² + 5x + 6 = (x + 2)(x + 3).
 The factors (x + 2) and (x + 3) multiply together to give the original expression.

-Why factor?
-Because factored form makes it easy to find zeros (where the expression equals zero), simplify fractions, and solve equations.
-If (x + 2)(x + 3) = 0, then x = −2 or x = −3 — immediate from factored form, but not obvious from x² + 5x + 6 = 0.
+Why bother?
+Because factored form makes it trivial to find where an expression equals zero.
+If (x+2)(x+3) = 0, you immediately know x = -2 or x = -3.
+That same conclusion from x² + 5x + 6 = 0 requires more work. (where the expression equals zero), simplify fractions, and solve equations.
+If (x + 2)(x + 3) = 0, then x = −2 or x = −3 , immediate from factored form, but not obvious from x² + 5x + 6 = 0.

 Factoring vs Expanding